Keep current on the latest trends and developments in the digital credentialing movement.

 8.6 No Waivers.
 No failure or delay in (i) exercising any right or remedy; or (ii) requiring satisfaction of any condition under this Agreement, and no course of dealing between the parties, operates as a waiver or estoppels of any right, remedy or condition.
 A waiver made in writing on one occasion is effective only in that instance and only for the purpose that it is given and is not to be construed as a waiver on any future occasion or against any other person.
 The rights and remedies of the parties set forth in this Agreement are not exclusive of, but are cumulative to, any rights or remedies now or subsequently existing at law, in equity or by statute.

 8.7 Severability.
 If any portion of this Agreement is held to be invalid or unenforceable, the remaining portions of this Agreement will remain in full force and effect.
 Any invalid or unenforceable portions will be interpreted to effect and intent of the original portion.
 If such construction is not possible, the invalid or unenforceable portion will be severed from this Agreement but the rest of the Agreement will remain in full force and effect.

-9.1 “Active Earner” means the number of individuals that can be issued a Credential each year pursuant to an applicable Order Form.
+9.1 “Active Earner” means an Earner that can be issued unlimited Credentials in one year pursuant to an applicable Order Form.